Prosecutors seek Jan. 2 trial date for Donald Trump in his 2020 election conspiracy case - The Boston Globe

 Prosecutors with special counsel Jack Smith’s team asked a judge on Thursday to set a Jan.
 2 trial date for former President Donald Trump in the case charging him with plotting to overturn his 2020 election loss.

-Prosecutors said in court papers that they want the case before U.S. District Judge Tanya Chutkan to move to trial swiftly in Washington’s federal court, setting up a likely battle with defense attorneys who have already suggested they will try slow things down.
-Smith’s team says the government’s case should take no longer than four to six weeks.
+If US District Judge Tanya Chutkan agrees with prosecutors’ proposal, the case against the early front-runner for the 2024 Republican presidential primary would open right before the anniversary of the Jan.
+6, 2021, riot at the US Capitol, which was fueled by Trump’s false claims about the election.

-The date is just under two weeks before the first votes are set to be cast in the Republican presidential race, with Iowa’s first-in-the-nation caucuses scheduled for Jan.
+The proposed date is also just under two weeks before the first votes are set to be cast in the Republican presidential race, with Iowa’s first-in-the-nation caucuses scheduled for Jan.
 15.

 Advertisement